-Why are these Portland streets so dangerous for cyclists?
+Are Portland streets dangerous for cyclists?

 Compared to other cities in Oregon and throughout the United States, Portland is very bike friendly.
 In 2008, it was the first major city to win The League of American Bicyclist’s Platinum award which takes a city’s infrastructure, laws, pro-bike policies, and other factors into account.
 Yet accidents between bicyclists and motor vehicles still occur too regularly.